Kieran-Tahir/introducing-data/README.md

 sprintData: '++id, name, blurb',
 })
 ```
 4. We now want to add some data to the 'sprintData' store.
-To do this, Dexie requires us to perform a '`transaction`' function as follows.
-This code looks confusing, but it is basically just Dexie's way of saying "add a piece of data to my database store '`db.sprintData`' that can be read and written (`"rw"`) and has these key-value pairs":
+To do this, Dexie requires us to perform a `transaction` function as follows.
+This code looks confusing, but it is basically just Dexie's way of saying "add a piece of data to my database store `db.sprintData` that can be read and written (`"rw"`) and has these key-value pairs":
 ```
 db.transaction("rw", db.sprintData, () => {
   db.sprintData.add({